 - You both will need to contribute to savings and an emergency fund each month for the long term.

 - Be aware that one of you may be saving all your leftover money, and the other spending it.

 - You still need to discuss your long term goals together and plan for retirement.

-- At tax time your money will be combined on your tax return; plan for this to avoid frustration and to account for the Marriage Tax Penalty if it returns in 2011, as planned.
+- At tax time your money will be combined on your tax return; plan for this to avoid frustration and to account for joint tax filing status.

 3. Independent Finances

-In some cases your money management is largely influenced by where you live or who you work for.
+In some cases your manage money in a marriage is largely influenced by where you live or who you work for.
 For example, we live in a community property state, so all of our income is viewed as 50/50 by law.
-While it doesn’t matter for your day-to-day money management, it does impact your taxes (both for filing status and eligibility as an innocent spouse), and if you ever divorce.
+While it doesn’t matter for your day-to-day money management, it does impact your taxes and if you ever divorce.
 It’s something to be aware of if it applies to you.

 Another example is working for the military, which is subject to different laws.
-I don’t pretend to know anything about military laws, but if it applies to you, you may want to check out the Military Finance Network.
+If it applies to you, you will need to familiarize yourself with the military laws.

 Tips for Managing Money with Your Spouse

-No matter which strategy you choose, there’s bound to be bumps in the road.
+No matter which strategy you choose to manage money as a couple, there’s bound to be bumps in the road.
 When that happens, keep some of these tips in mind.